richmondu/libfaceid/README.md

 <p>
     The library and example applications have been tested on Windows 7 (Python 3.6.6) and Raspberry Pi 3B+ (Python 3.5.3) using OpenCV 3.4.3 and Tensorflow 1.8.0.
 For complete dependencies, refer to requirements.txt.
+    Tested with a Logitech C922 Full-HD webcam.
 </p>